renpy/renpy-build/README.rst

     The python version to build.
 Can be "3" or "2", defaults to 3.

 `--platform <name>`
     The platform to build for.
-One of linux, windows, mac, android, ios, or web.
+One of linux, windows, mac, freebsd, android, ios, or web.

 `--arch <name>`
     The architecture to build for.
 The architectures vary by platform,